aliciaguerra/JavaScriptBasics/variables.md

 Arrays are accessed using the square brackets: <br>
 myArray[2]="Hello"; <br>
 var text=myArray[2]; <br>
-There is a limit to the number of items that can be stored in the array. <br>
+There is a limit to the number of items that can be stored in the array. <br><br>
 <b>Object Types</b> <br>
 An object within JavaScript is created using the new operator: <br>
 var<myObject>=new Object(); <br>